 This by the way is everywhere.
 It amazes how people manage the setting up the clotheslines: the whole floors pal up.

 Again.
 The view is perfect!
-I’d tell more.
-You can be sarcastic, you can be ironic about this kind of stuff, the fact is I started to get impressions about foreign places wih no reprehensibility and not much of expectations.
+I’d say more.
+You can be sarcastic, you can be ironic about this kind of stuff, the fact is I started to get impressions about places with no reprehensibility and not much of expectations.
 While I’m there, while I’m in Venice I’m just breathing its air and absorbing the atmosphere.
 It’s not important how it looks according to my previous life points of view.
-I just percieve it the way it is.
+I just perceive it the way it is.
 And it is the perfect feeling.
 It might be described like “Venice is so special because of the clothes lines”.
 This is quite the same to say “Moscow is so special because of non-smiling faces”.
 It is just the way it is and it is the way I want to see it.

 Ok, ok, I know you want to see more channels views:

 The wrong song?
 Non è una problema!
 Try Delilah: